Starting and Terminating options for Distributed algorithms

 There are fast and slow messages.

 Each slow message takes 1 (normalised) time unit.
-Each fast message only takes Epsilon.
+Each fast message only takes Epsilon

 Async is a kind of an eager process.

-• You build a spanning tree eagerly, taking whichever path is fast for you - the spanning tree gets built pretty fast, ~ |V|*Epsilon time.
+- You build a spanning tree eagerly, taking whichever path is fast for you - the spanning tree gets built pretty fast, ~ |V|*

-• Now what is left for you is the slow edges.
+time. - Now what is left for you is the slow edges.
 To finalise the echo, each node will need to finish their ConvergeCast on a slower node.

 Message complexity